sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/digital-forensics-case-b4dm755.md

 * Name: William S. McClean (William Super McClean)
 * Nationality: British
 * Charges Pressed: Corporate espionage and theft of trade secrets
-* Other information: Currently in Metro Manila, Phillippines; transaction with incriminating materials will happen today with local gang member
+* Other information: Currently in Metro Manila, Philippines; transaction with incriminating materials will happen today with local gang member

 We have been assigned as DFIR first responder and are tasked with appropriately acquiring digital artifacts and evidence.
-Proper search authority and a search warrent have been obtained.
+Proper search authority and a search warrant have been obtained.

 <details>